DerfJagged/reddit-blackout-scheduler/README.md

-# Reddit Blackout Scheduler
+# Subreddit Blackout Tool
 # WIP - IN TESTING, DO NOT USE
-A Python script for scheduling blackout announcement posts and automatically setting subreddits to private for the duration of a blackout.
+A Python script for sending blackout announcement posts and automatically setting subreddits to private (or back to public) for a blackout.
 Based on [reddit-post-scheduler](https://github.com/ibid-11962/reddit-post-scheduler).

 # Features